vitessio/website/content/en/docs/15.0/reference/programs/vtctl/keyspaces.md

 * This command is part of the [VReplication v1 workflow](../../../vreplication/v1) -- we recommend that you use the [v2 workflow](../../../vreplication/switchtraffic) in Vitess 11.0 and later

-### CancelResharding

-Permanently cancels a resharding in progress.
-All resharding related metadata will be deleted.

-#### Arguments

-* <code>&lt;keyspace/shard&gt;</code> &ndash; Required.
-The name of a sharded database that contains one or more tables as well as the shard associated with the command.
-The keyspace must be identified by a string that does not contain whitespace, while the shard is typically identified by a string in the format <code>&lt;range start&gt;-&lt;range end&gt;</code>.

-### ShowResharding

-Displays all metadata about a resharding in progress.

-#### Arguments

-* <code>&lt;keyspace/shard&gt;</code> &ndash; Required.
-The name of a sharded database that contains one or more tables as well as the shard associated with the command.
-The keyspace must be identified by a string that does not contain whitespace, while the shard is typically identified by a string in the format <code>&lt;range start&gt;-&lt;range end&gt;</code>.

 ### FindAllShardsInKeyspace

 Displays all of the shards in the specified keyspace.